 Most importantly, do not accept compensation, accept blame, or speak with the dog owner’s insurance company until you consult an Illinois dog bite attorney.

 We have worked with multiple victims of dog bites throughout Illinois.
 Learn more about two recent cases where our office was retained to represent dog bite victims in a past blog article.
-If you want to speak with an Illinois dog bite attorney about how the Chicago Legal Group can help you for injuries suffered in a dog bite incident, call today at 847-305-4105.
+If you want to speak with a Chicago dog bite attorney about how the Chicago Legal Group can help you for injuries suffered in a dog bite incident, call today at 847-305-4105.

-Obtain a free consultation today with an Illinois dog bite attorney to see how we can help you recover compensation for your medical bills, lost wages, pain and suffering, and more.
+Obtain a free consultation today with a dog bite lawyer to see how we can help you recover compensation for your medical bills, lost wages, pain and suffering, and more.
 Chicago Legal Group – 847-305-4105.